-The joint level control is assured directly by joint actuators (servomotors); while the joint coordination corresponding to a desired gait or other complex movement is calculated off-line with the aid of the ARMS Simulator.
+The joint level control is assured directly by joint actuators (servomotors); while the joint coordination corresponding to a desired gait or other complex movement is calculated off-line with the aid of the ARMS Simulator based on our IK method [2].
 Given a desired gait, we define it by using the following parameters: step size, foot's maximum height, body's height, body ripple in both sagital and transversal planes, separation between feet in the frontal plane, the step duration and the double-support phase duration.
-Then, having defined a desired gait through these 8 parameters, the ARMS simulator, specially developed to participate at RoboCup 2009 [11], produces all the corresponding joint trajectories that realize that desired gait.
+Then, having defined a desired gait through these 8 parameters, a recently developed version of the ARMS simulator [2], originally developed to participate at RoboCup 2009 [11], produces all the corresponding joint trajectories that realize that desired gait.

 Finally, the stability of robot walk is assured by a dynamic control scheme based on a ZMP principle.
 In case of perturbation (collision with another robot, slippery, etc) the robot can fall.
-The inertial sensors are supposed to detect that and to inform the ZMP algorithm to compensate this perturbation [12].
+The inertial sensors are supposed to detect that and to inform the ZMP algorithm to compensate this kind of perturbations [12].